Elian-Marsault/portfolio-data/Personal projects/README.md

 **Price calculation**:
 Understanding how hosts set their prices and providing a price range recommendation for new users (neural network with keras + try with XGBoost).

+Next step:
+Create the interface.
-Next step: combine it with the calendar to propose different price stetings Combine it with calendar analysis to propose prices according to the user's needs, adapting to the season/time of year.
+Combine it with calendar analysis to propose prices according to the user's needs, adapting to the season/time of year.